-- Is required by statute or the Arkansas Department of Education (ADE); or - Meets the following criteria: - o Improves the knowledge, skills, and effectiveness of teachers; - Improves the knowledge and skills of administrators and paraprofessionals concerning effective instructional strategies and methods; - Leads to improved student academic achievement; and - Is researched-based and standards-based.
+- a.
+Is required by statute or the Division of Elementary and Secondary Education (DESE); or - b.
+Meets the following criteria: - o Improves the knowledge, skills, and effectiveness of teachers; - Improves the knowledge and skills of administrators and paraprofessionals concerning effective instructional strategies and methods; - o Leads to improved student academic achievement; and - o Is researched-based and standards-based.